-Realized gains of approximately \$101 and \$0 were recorded during the year ended July 31, 2005 and 2004, respectively.
-No realized losses were recorded for the years ended July 31, 2005 and 2004.
+Realized gains of approximately \$101 were recorded during the year ended July 31, 2005.
+No realized gains were recorded for the five month period ended December 31, 2005 and the years ended July 31, 2004 and 2003 and no realized losses were recorded for the five month period ended December 31, 2005 and the years ended July 31, 2005, 2004 and 2003, respectively.
 We utilize the specific identification method in computing realized gains and losses.
-At July 31, 2005, our marketable securities had a maximum maturity of less than 2 years with an average of approximately 6 months.
-The weighted average interest rate associated with marketable debt securities was 3.7 percent and 1.9 percent at July 31, 2005 and 2004, respectively.
+At December 31, 2005, our marketable securities had a maximum maturity of less than 2 years with an average of approximately 4 months.
+The weighted average interest rate associated with marketable debt securities was 4.4 percent, 3.7 percent and 1.9 percent at December 31, 2005 and July 31, 2005 and 2004, respectively.

-The following table summarizes the investment maturities at July 31, 2005:
+The following table summarizes the investment maturities at December 31, 2005:

+Amortized

-Amortized Cost Fair Value
+Cost Fair Value

-Less than one year \$ 27,938 \$ 27,884
+Less than one year \$ 156,360 \$ 156,085

-Matures in one to five years 121,078 120,569
+Matures in one to five years 12,770 12,742

-\$149,016 \$148,453
+\$ 169,130 \$ 168,827

-We periodically review for impairment those investment securities whose unrealized losses have remained unrealized for more than six months to determine if such unrealized losses are other than temporary.
-Gross unrealized losses from all individual investment securities aggregated \$566 and \$411 at July 31, 2005 and 2004, respectively.
+We periodically review for impairment those investment securities that have unrealized losses for more than six months to determine if such unrealized losses are other than temporary.
+Gross unrealized losses from all individual investment securities aggregated to \$312, \$566 and \$411 at December 31, 2005 and July 31, 2005 and 2004, respectively.
 We intend to hold these related investment securities to maturity and have the ability to do so.
 As a result, we consider these unrealized losses to be temporary and have not recorded a loss in our consolidated statements of operations.

-The following tables shows the gross unrealized losses and fair value of our investments with unrealized losses that are not deemed to be other-than-temporarily impaired, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position, at July 31:
+The following tables shows the gross unrealized losses and fair value of our investments with unrealized losses that are not deemed to be other-thantemporarily impaired, aggregated by investment category and length of time that individual securities have been in a continuous unrealized loss position at: